ceragos/jurney/README.md

       $ docker-compose -f local.yml run --rm django python manage.py createsuperuser

 For convenience, you can keep your normal user logged in on Chrome and your superuser logged in on Firefox (or similar), so that you can see how the site behaves for both kinds of users.

+Now you can run the containers

+      $ docker-compose -f local.yml up

 Login [here](http://127.0.0.1:8000/admin/)